heartpoints/heartpoints.org/docs/clientDev.md

 # Prerequisites

-Ensure the [api dev server](./serverDev) is running, since the webpack-dev-server will proxy all non-frontend requests thereto; if it is not running,
+Ensure the [api dev server](./serverDev) is running, since the webpack-dev-server will proxy all non-frontend requests thereto; if it is not running, you may see one of the [common errors](./commonErrors.md)

 To prepare and run the development web server (based on webpack-dev-server), run: